onthegomap/planetiler/planetiler-custommap/README.md

 #### Inline Script Contexts

 Scripts are parsed and evaluated inside a "context" that defines the variables available to that script.

-Contexts are nested, so each child context can also access the variables from its parent.
+**_Notice_**: Contexts are nested, so each child context can also access the variables from its parent.

 ##### 1. Root Context